Datatab

 Calculate Log Rank Test

-Here we see the times when either an event occurred or the respective case was censored.
-In this case "1" means event occurred "0" means censored.
+The table above shows the times when either an event occurred or the case was censored.
+In this case '1' means event occurred '0' means censored.

-If we look at our previous example with the fill materials, then the groups would have each received different material for the fill.
-If we assume that time is measured in years, then for group one the first fill would have failed after two years, the second fill after 3 years and so on and so forth.
+If we look at our previous example with the fill materials, then each group would have received a different material for the fill.
+If we assume that time is measured in years, then for group one the first fill would have failed after 2 years, the second fill after 3 years and so on and so forth.

-In order for us to calculate a log rank test, we need to combine both tables.
-To do this, we first note down all the time points that occur in the groups.
+To calculate a log-rank test, we need to combine the tables of Group 1 and Group 2.
+To do this, we first write down all the time points that appear in the groups.

-This is 2, 3, 4, 6, 7 and 8.
-It is important that the times at which only cases were censored are not included in the table.
-At time 5, one case was censored, but otherwise 5 does not occur, so we do not include time 5 in this table.
+These are 2, 3, 4, 6, 7 and 8.
+It is important that the times when only cases were censored are not included in the table.
+At time 5 a case was censored, but otherwise 5 does not occur, so we do not include time 5 in this table.

 Log Rank Test Expected Value Formula